Finding the Best Places to Retire Since 2006!

 Overview: Homesteaders first came to the desert land that is now Glendale in 1882 and built a canal.
 The new community drew Russian, Mexican and Japanese farmers, but it was not until the 1940s when Luke Field (now Luke Air Force Base) was built that Glendale began to grow.

-These days Glendale is only nine miles north west of downtown Phoenix and is still racially diverse.
+These days Glendale is only nine miles northwest of downtown Phoenix and is still racially diverse.
 It has all the amenities of a big city and is the home of two pro-sports teams, the National Football League's Arizona Cardinals and the National Hockey League's Phoenix Coyotes.
-Glendale also manages the MLB's spring training facility, Camelback Ranch.
-Both the Gila River Arena and the University of Phoenix Stadium are state-of-the-art sport facilities and host everything from wrestling tournaments to lacrosse competitions.
+Major League Baseball's Los Angeles Dodgers and Chicago White Sox hold their spring trainings at Camelback Ranch.
 The Catlin and Old Towne districts have large concentrations of antique shops, but there are also big box store centers and malls.
 The city supports a symphony, a desert botanic gardens and multiple performing groups.
-The Chocolate Affaire has a national reputation.
+The annual Chocolate Affaire boasts chocolatiers, confectioners, wine and chocolate pairings and live music.

 Residents enjoy seven public pools, a group of dog parks and two golf courses.
 Regional parks such as Thunderbird Mountain and Estrella Mountain offer hiking and dramatic desert views.
 There are several community colleges.